ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/widget-properties-events/advanced/sliders.html.markdown

 <td width="779">
 Bindings can be used with Sliders to provide a visual presentation to users of their selection from the Slider.

 Select to define the bindings to Image resource files.
 You can define the assigned values to each image manually, or Import Resource where you have a csv file uploaded as a Resource.
 The csv file requires a value column and URL column (where your image files are accessible to your App).
 As your users move the slider, the separate images will be presented to the form.
-See [Emoticons](/developers/documentation/product-guide/advanced-important-widgets/image-maps-and-emoticons/emoticons)
+See <a href="/developers/documentation/product-guide/advanced-important-widgets/image-maps-and-emoticons/emoticons">Emoticons</a>.

 </td>
 </tr>